Porvair plc (PRV.L) (LON:PRV) Shares Gap Up to $541.00

-The business also recently disclosed a dividend, which will be paid on Friday, June 4th.
-Stockholders of record on Thursday, April 29th will be issued a dividend of GBX 3.30 ($0.04) per share.
-This is an increase from Porvair plc (PRV.L)’s previous dividend of $1.70.
-This represents a dividend yield of 0.62%.
-The ex-dividend date is Thursday, April 29th.
-Porvair plc (PRV.L)’s payout ratio is currently 0.27%.
+The firm also recently disclosed a dividend, which will be paid on Friday, June 4th.
+Investors of record on Thursday, April 29th will be paid a dividend of GBX 3.30 ($0.04) per share.
+The ex-dividend date of this dividend is Thursday, April 29th.
+This represents a yield of 0.62%.
+This is a positive change from Porvair plc (PRV.L)’s previous dividend of $1.70.
+Porvair plc (PRV.L)’s payout ratio is presently 0.27%.

 Porvair plc, a filtration and environmental technology company, designs, develops, and sells specialist filtration and separation equipment.
 It operates in three segments: Aerospace & Industrial, Laboratory, and Metal Melt Quality.
 The Aerospace & Industrial segment designs and manufactures a range of specialist filtration equipment for applications in aerospace, energy, and industrial applications.